 The response was numbing.
 Just as my NHS doctor had, I was instructed to carry on taking iron supplements and that I could also buy some KY Jelly from Boots, ‘to help with more comfortable intercourse’

-I reflected on this consultation and became gradually more frustrated that my journey had been summed up by (of all things) lube!
+I reflected on this consultation and became gradually more frustrated that my care plan had been reduced to (of all things) lube!
 As the Doctor directed me towards my purchase I felt myself metaphorically face-plant into the familiar barrier of intellectual inferiority.
 I felt belittled and unheard.
 I began to wonder if I had even uttered the words, ‘I am too unwell to work,’ as well as all my other symptoms, including that ‘I have no sex drive.’
 Fucking lube!
 I uttered to myself as I felt myself collapse, exhausted against the wall that comes up when you feel so desperately that you are not being taken seriously.

 At this appointment, the doctor expressed her feelings that, in her opinion, I did not appear to be anxious or depressed.
 However this was never committed to paper.